V-Sekai/manuals/decisions/2022/20221006-rename-to-main.md

 ## Context and Problem Statement

 Not all the branches are released and are currently named godot4.
-They should be renamed-main.
+They should be renamed to main.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-Rename all branches to be main for v-sekai-game.
+Rename all godot4 branches to be main for v-sekai-game.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams